WordPress/gutenberg/packages/dataviews/README.md

     - `in`: operator to be used in filters for fields of type `enumeration`.
     - `notIn`: operator to be used in filters for fields of type `enumeration`.

+## Other properties

+- `search`: whether the search input is enabled. `true` by default.
+- `searchLabel`: what text to show in the search input.
+"Filter list" by default.
+- `getItemId`: function that receives an item and return an unique identifier for it.
+Required.
+- `isLoading`: whether the data is loading. `false` by default.
+- `supportedLayouts`: array of layouts supported.
+By default, all are: `table`, `grid`, `list`.
+- `deferredRendering`: whether the items should be rendered asynchronously.
+Required.
+- `onSelectionChange`: callback that returns the selected items.
+So far, only the `list` view implements this.

 ## Contributing to this package

 This is an individual package that's part of the Gutenberg project.
 The project is organized as a monorepo.
 It's made up of multiple self-contained software packages, each with a specific purpose.
 The packages in this monorepo are published to [npm](https://www.npmjs.com/) and used by [WordPress](https://make.wordpress.org/core/) as well as other software projects.